decagondev/bmp-endian-challenge-python/tickets/ticket-2.md

 - Test with the provided test buffer in `test.js`.

 ## Testing
-- Run `test.js` in the browser console or a Node.js environment.
+- **Auto-testing**: Change `CURRENT_TICKET` to `2` at the top of `index.js` to enable automatic testing.
+- Check the browser console for test results - you should see "✅ readUInt32LE: PASSED", "✅ readInt32LE: PASSED", and "✅ readUInt16LE: PASSED" when your implementation is correct.
-- Verify that all three tests log "PASSED" with the expected values.
+- The tests verify that your functions correctly handle little-endian byte order and return the expected values.